Things to Do in Picton for Couples

 5. Do the Queen Charlotte Track Together

 Prefer to stick to dry land?
 This could be the perfect excuse to experience the Queen Charlotte Track.
 This multi-day premium hiking trail ventures over the undulating hills of the Queen Charlotte Sound, boasting commanding coastal vistas, lush forest and retreats in scenic campsites to luxury lodges.
-Get a taste for the trail on cruise and hike packages with Cougar Line or Beachcomber Cruises.
-Wilderness Guides offers kayaking and hiking combos, while Natural Encounters Walks can arrange complete packages for the full multi-day trail.
+Get a taste for the trail on cruise and hike packages with Cougar Line (available on Viator and Tripadvisor) or Beachcomber Cruises (on Viator and Tripadvisor).
+Wilderness Guides (on Viator and Tripadvisor) offers kayaking and hiking combos, while Natural Encounters Walks (on Viator and Tripadvisor) can arrange complete packages for the full multi-day trail.
 Learn more about the trail in The Ultimate Guide to the Queen Charlotte Track.

 Location: Cougar Line, Beachcomber Cruises and Wilderness Guides – London Quay, Picton town.
 Natural Encounters Walks offers accommodation pick-ups.